Sarepta appoints former Allergan executive Douglas Ingram as CEO

-June 28 Sarepta Therapeutics Inc said on Wednesday it appointed Douglas Ingram as president and chief executive officer.
+June 28 (Reuters) - Sarepta Therapeutics Inc said on Wednesday it appointed Douglas Ingram as president and chief executive officer.

 Ingram, who previously held a senior executive position in Allergan Plc, will also be a part of Sarepta's board.